awsdocs/amazon-workmail-administration-guide/doc_source/setup-msexchange.md

 ## Mail client configuration<a name="mail_client_config"></a>

 Some mail clients do not switch seamlessly to Amazon WorkMail and require the user to perform additional setup\.
 Different mail clients require different actions to be taken\.
-+ Microsoft Outlook on Windows—Requires MS Outlook to be restarted\.
++ Microsoft Outlook on Windows – Requires MS Outlook to be restarted\.
 At startup, you are required to choose whether to keep using the old mailbox or use a temporary mailbox\.
 Choose the temporary mailbox option, and reconfigure the Microsoft Exchange mailbox from scratch\.
-+ Microsoft Outlook on MacOS—When Outlook is restarted, you see the following message **Outlook was redirected to server orgname\.awsapps\.com\.
++ Microsoft Outlook on MacOS – When Outlook is restarted, you see the following message **Outlook was redirected to server orgname\.awsapps\.com\.
 Do you want this server to configure your settings?**\.
 Accept the suggestion\.
-+ Mail on iOS—The mail app stops receiving emails and generates a **Cannot get mail** error\.
++ Mail on iOS – The mail app stops receiving emails and generates a **Cannot get mail** error\.
 Reconfigure the Microsoft Exchange mailbox from scratch\.